Zerg00s/FlowPowerAppsMigrator/README.md

 ![](images/2018-07-25-21-08-30.png)

-## 4. Navigae to the \dist folder and collect converted flows and apps
+## 4. Navigate to the \dist folder and collect converted flows and apps

 ![](images/2018-07-25-21-11-04.png)